learn-co-students/fewpjs-sending-data-with-fetch-seattle-web-career-021819/README.md

 In this lab, you need to satisfy the tests that will make sure your `fetch()` skills are ready to go.

+This lab refers to an API endpoint at `guestbook.example.com`.
+This is not a real website.
+Instead the tests have configured a mocked version of `fetch()` that will return a response for you.
+Run the tests to see it in action.

 ### Test 1

 You need to write a `fetch()` requests that sends your first name as